-To my left and right were tall columns; lit with floodlights while beneath me were fish, bigger than the size of my hand, following the path in the shallow waters below.
+Also known as Yerebatan Sarayi or Byzantine Sunken Palace of Istanbul, man-made platforms took me from the entrance and further into the cistern.
+To my left and right were tall marble columns; lit with floodlights while fish, bigger than my hand, followed the path in shallow waters below.
 Perhaps they have learned to associate humans with food.

 The Heads of Medusa

 Walk to the back of the Basilica cistern to find two columns held up by heads of Medusa.
 One lays upside down, and the other lies on its side.
 No one is sure of reasons for this but, a favoured suggestion is that anyone who looked would turn to stone.
 The two roman Medusa statues are supports under two columns at the cistern’s northwest corner.

 Basilica Cistern and James Bond

 Much before my time, but the 1963 film from Russia with Love shows James Bond sailing through the Basilica underground cistern columns to reach a secret door.
 There are no signs of amazement or appreciation that he was in a famous structure of Istanbul, but then again, he did have naughty and devious spies to catch.

 The Basilica cistern is located in Istanbul’s Sultanahmet area, near the great Hagia Sophia and Blue Mosque, and is an attraction included in the Istanbul e-tourist pass.
 The ticket, which can be used for a day or more, gets savings and guided tours at many museums and attractions.
 Find out more here.
 Basilica cistern is closed for renovation, but check their official website for updates of when they will open to the public and visit times.
 You might also like to read this article guide to all the Byzantine and Ottoman attractions in Istanbul’s Sultanahmet district, including Topkapi Palace, a favourite place for many tourists.